inet-tub/AugmentRoute/README.md

-# Augment Route

-The code used in the paper "The Augmentation-Speed Tradeoff for Consistent Network Updates", published in SOSR2022.
+The code used in [The Augmentation-Speed Tradeoff for Consistent Network Updates]([https://example.com](https://arxiv.org/abs/2211.03716/)) paper, published in SOSR2022.